ArgonneEducation/GREET_OnRoad_WTW_Calculator/README.md

 Values here refer to assumptions made that reflect emissions based upon typical diesel production from petroleum and use in the United States, with regional differences averaged out.

 ### Ethanol (E 100-Corn)
 Ethanol is a product of fermentation of recently living organic matter.
 Ethanol is widely blended into petroleum gasoline in the United States.
 The 100 in the designation here, however, indicates that it is 100% from recently living organic matter.
-This is not a common fuel for vehicles in the United States.
+100% ethanol is not a common fuel for vehicles in the United States.
 The "Corn" in the designation indicates that the values are based upon production of ethanol from corn grain.

+### Ethanol (E 100-Switchgrass)
+This is 100% ethanol produced from switchgrass, a plant native to North America that can be used for cellulosic ethanol production.

 ### Gasoline-US Mix
 Values here refer to assumptions made that reflect emissions based upon typical gasoline production from petroleum and use in the United States, with regional differences averaged out.

 ### Pump-to-wake (PTW)
 The stage in the life cycle analysis of a fuel that includes the combustion of fuel during vehicle operation.

+### Renewable Diesel
+Renewable Diesel is a drop-in biofuel that can be used in regular diesel engines and is produced from biomass feedstocks.

+### VOC
+Volatile Organic Carbon emissions

 ### Well-to-pump (WTP)
 The stages in the life cycle analysis of a fuel that include exploration, recovery(e.g. from a well), fuel production, and the subsequent transportation of the fuel to the pump which can deliver it to a vehicle.